 In a statement to POGO a spokesperson for Rosye Cloud quoted her as commenting, “The OIG report acknowledges that I repeatedly and proactively engaged VA counsel, maintained transparency, and acted in full compliance with governing laws and any allegations of misconduct are simply untrue.
 I strongly believe that our Veterans deserve an effective and efficient VA.”

-Meanwhile, retired Navy captain John Andrews continues to pursue a civil lawsuit against the City of Norfolk, Va., where many former military personnel live, for firing him in November 2014 from his position as an advisor on veterans affairs to the municipality.
+Meanwhile, retired Navy captain John Andrews continued to pursue a civil lawsuit against the City of Norfolk, Va., where many former military personnel live, for firing him in November 2014 from his position as an advisor on veterans affairs to the municipality.
 According to his lawsuit, city officials ended his employment after he warned them that Rosye Cloud might have a conflict of interest involving her husband at a time when he was marketing a software program designed, among other things, to find jobs for veterans, a mission overlapping with the VA program overseen by his wife.
-Andrews alleges the dismissal violated federal and state laws protecting whistleblowers, as well as his First Amendment rights.
-No hearing date has been set that in that litigation.
+Andrews alleged the dismissal violated federal and state laws protecting whistleblowers, as well as his First Amendment rights.

 In October 2017, the United States District Court for the Eastern District of Virginia denied the City of Norfolk’s motion to dismiss Andrew’s False Claims Act retaliation claim.
 The City of Norfolk settled with Andrews later that year.